This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An elder who has been psychologically abused may be placed in an adult day care.
 Special services may be offered to ensure an elder's safety and health.
 Treatment may also include any of the following:

 - Counseling: Psychological abuse may cause the elder to feel scared, depressed, or anxious.
-His caregiver may suggest that he see a counselor to talk about how he is feeling.
+His healthcare provider may suggest that he see a counselor to talk about how he is feeling.

-- Medicines: Caregivers may give medicines to calm, relax, or help the elder sleep.
+- Medicines: Healthcare providers may give medicines to calm, relax, or help the elder sleep.
 Other medicines may also be given if he has any medical conditions.

 What are the risks of psychological abuse of the elderly?